rasterio/rasterio/docs/topics/writing.rst

 Some formats are known to produce invalid results using the ``IndirectRasterUpdater``.
-These formats will raise a :class:`.RasterioIOError` if you attempt to write to the.
+These formats will raise a :class:`.RasterioIOError` if you attempt to write to them.
 Currently this applies to the ``netCDF`` driver but please let us know if you experience problems writing other formats.